jackiehjm/stx-docs/doc/source/security/kubernetes/local-ldap-linux-user-accounts.rst

     A cloud administrative account, comparable to the default **admin** account used in the web management interface.

-    This user account operates on a restricted Linux shell, with very limited access to native Linux commands.
-However, the shell is preconfigured to have administrative access to StarlingX commands.
+    This user account has access to all native Linux commands not requiring root or sudo privileges, and it's shell is preconfigured to have administrative access to StarlingX commands.

 **admin**
     A host administrative account.
 It has access to all native Linux